desktop/desktop/docs/process/first-responder.md

 # First Responder Rotation

 We have a first responder rotation.
+The goals of the rotation are:

+1. Ensure community issues and PRs are answered in a timely manner.
+1. Ensure support load is shared across the whole team.
+1. Free up the rest of the team to focus on milestone work.
+1. Allocate time to less prioritized work.

 Each rotation is a week long.
 While first responder your duties are:

 1. Triage issues.
 1. Review community pull requests.
 1. Address technical debt, pet bugs, etc.

-The goals of the rotation are to:

-1. Ensure community issues and PRs are answered in a timely manner.
-1. Ensure support load is shared across the whole team.
-1. Free up the rest of the team to focus on milestone work.
-1. Allocate time to less prioritized work.

 It's kind of a [big block of cheese](https://www.youtube.com/watch?v=Vm9HZq53rqU) situation.